thompson-zak/LearnToCode/README.md

     * ~~Save OpenAI requests~~
     * ~~Save user code~~
 * Possibly add page for brief introduction to concepts and have a link/button to show reference page
 * ~~Add hover effect for prev/next buttons in exercise steps display~~
-* Encrypt authentication token to prevent plain text viewing
 * Add opening screen requesting access code before allowing visitors in
 * ~~Strip HTML tags from gpt responses~~
 * Add actual testing framework for backend code
 * Add login page which will be thrown up before each router action if user is not authenticated
+* Set up basic mongo instance to store session data/tokens

 ## frontend
 npm install